HISTORY OF D-DAY

 German Field Marshall Rommel thought that the Normandy coastline might be an attack point and constructed several concrete “pillbox” gun emplacements along the Atlantic coast there.
 He involved other obstacles, including metal tripods, embedded wooden stakes, and anti-tank emplacements on the beach to slow down any amphibious assault craft and delay tank movement on the beach.

 D-Day has been commemorated in books, films, and television.

 Some of the best-known books include two by American author Stephen Ambrose’s D-Day June 6, 1944: The Climactic Battle of World War II and his Band of Brothers.

 Half a century later, the best film of the current generation is the 1998 Spielberg/Hanks-produced drama Saving Private Ryan.
-The film depicts the landing at the Normandy beach as violent, frightening, and intense — too upsetting for some viewers.
+The film depicts the landing at Normandy beach as violent, frightening, and intense — too upsetting for some viewers.

-Many years ago, while I was a student at Berkeley, I met on campus James Doohan, who played Scotty on Star Trek.
+Many years ago, while I was a student at Berkeley, I met James Doohan on campus, who played Scotty on Star Trek.
 He wrote a letter to Stephen Spielberg after seeing the film.
 He shared with Spielberg that he was an officer with the 3rd Canadian Infantry Division who landed on Juno Beach, after which he was hit six times by machine-gun fire and lost the middle finger of his right hand.
-He wanted to publicly thank him and say that the film’s depiction was completely accurate and commended him for not leaving out any gory details.
+He wanted to publicly thank him and say that the film’s depiction was utterly accurate and commended him for not leaving out any gory details.

 But we in it shall be remembered-